alexanderson1993/ralexanderson.com/content/posts/2019-07-26--react-plugins/index.md

 category: "React"
 cover: hero.jpg
 date: 2019-07-26
+subtext: "This is a pretty complex, experimental blog post, and likely unsuited to beginners.
+You might learn some interesting stuff though.
+Proceed with caution."
 ---

 ![Hero](hero.jpg)

-_This is a pretty complex, experimental blog post, and likely unsuited to beginners.
-You might learn some interesting stuff though.
-Proceed with caution._

 React can do some really wild stuff.
 In this post, I'll demonstrate loading remote React components and how that can be (ab)used to create a plugin system for a desktop-based React app.
 This post will blend a bit of React, some [build tools](/blog/javascript-build-tools), Electron, and a bit of experimenting.
 By the end, you'll know what it is, how to do it, and some of the pitfalls that you might find.